Skip to main content

 /**

-* An optional callback filter to select wich patches to record/skip.
+* An optional callback filter to select which patches to record/skip.

 * It will be executed before the event is added to the events list.